National leader Judith Collins on political poll, roading project in Palmerston North

 "Today's announcement is an important step forward for the Manawatu regional economy.
 The region is a fast growing freight hub and this will bolster growth in agriculture business exports from the region."

-She said the project was "long overdue", given an estimated 23,000 vehicles move between Palmerston North and Fielding each day.
+She said the project was "long overdue", given an estimated 23,000 vehicles move between Palmerston North and Feilding each day.

 She said this project will take heavy traffic off residential roads and improve safety for residents.